 Waterproofing Sleeping Bags

-If there's a serious danger that the sleeping bag will get wet we recommend using synthetic insulation such as is used our Zeta synthetic sleeping bags.
+If there is a serious danger that the sleeping bag will get wet, we recommend using synthetic insulation such as in our Zeta synthetic sleeping bags.
 They are designed for big wall bivouacs in damp conditions.

 Our ultralight M.Degree bag range was designed with weight saving in mind.
 An optional waterproof foot cover is available to protect the most vulnerable part of the bag.
 This can be sewn on or – so you can detach it and strip the bag right down for super-minimalist overnights – we can make it stud-on: it’s up to you.